Why Applied Materials Stock Is Falling

 What Happened?

-Nvidia sees preliminary second quarter revenue of $6.70 billion versus the previous outlook of $8.10 billion.
+Applied Materials shares were also trading lower Monday in sympathy with NVIDIA Corporation NVDA after the company issued preliminary second-quarter revenue guidance below estimates and cited weaker gaming revenue.
+Nvidia sees preliminary second quarter revenue of $6.70 billion versus the previous outlook of $8.10 billion...
+Read More

-The company says the shortfall relative to the May revenue outlook of $8.10 billion was primarily attributable to lower sell-in of Gaming products reflecting a reduction in channel partner sales likely due to macroeconomic headwinds.

-Nvidia added that in addition to reducing sell-in, the company implemented pricing programs with channel partners to reflect challenging market conditions that are expected to persist into the third quarter.

 According to data from Benzinga Pro, Applied Materials has a 52-week high of $167.06 and a 52-week low of $82.67.